mantolo/ref-central/README.md

 # Ref Central

-A ECMAScript module to store reference of any kind, be it class / objects / function / image / blob / file, you name it.
-Those are all referred `ref`.

-Leveraging native `Map` with function callbacks, The ref central allows accessing ref anywhere in your application, it aims to act as light-weight signal / pub-sub with data storage solution, it's Promise-friendly due to it's one-time callback nature, it's also performance proof due to it's simplicity.
-It's use case including but not limited to: resource loader, promise races / async-await, global variables, data storage with change / removal events in performance-focused application...
+A simple, __0 runtime dependencies__ ECMAScript module (ESM) library for lightning fast in-memory state I/O management.

+`ref-central` is created to ease general purpose programing with unified interface, it's use case including but not limited to:
+  - pub/sub with state
+  - asynchronous I/O (Promise)
+  - synchronous key / value map
+  - mutation observer
+  - data cache with TTL

+Leveraging native API supporting in both Web & NodeJS environments, in conjunction of `Map`, `Array` and `Proxy` with function callbacks, The ref-central allow accessing ref (data) anywhere in your application with just simple I/O operations

-Unlike famous frameworks, ref central does not provide plugin-like system or interface, but using it's iconic functions `getRef()`, `setRef()` and `removeRef()` alone already allows developer to create variety of extensions
+Unlike famous frameworks, ref-central currently does not provide plugin-like system or interface, though it could be added in upcoming versions.

 ## Installation